 Two types of actors can own wealth: private actors and public actors.
 By definition, the wealth of a country is equal to the sum of net private wealth and net public wealth.
 Private actors are individuals who own firms, bonds, housing, etc. in their own names, and private foundations and institutions such as religious organizations, which can also own assets and liabilities.2 Public actors are local and central governments around the world.
 Their assets can take many forms: public hospitals and roads, as well as bonds and publicly owned firms, for instance.
 And what about the corporate sector, that is firms?
-Firms can indeed own capital, and other firms (and the assets of these firms) but ultimately, a private or a public actor has to own these firms.3 wealth on earth is not kept by the planet Mars.
+Firms can indeed own capital, and other firms (and the assets of these firms) but ultimately, a private or a public actor has to own these firms.3

+Given these definitions, it follows that behind every dollar, euro or yuan of asset owned in the world, there is an individual or a group of individuals controlling the asset and making decisions about how it should be used: wealth on earth is not kept by the planet Mars.
 Broadly speaking, being the proprietor of capital means two things: receiving the income generated by the capital, and choosing how and where this capital is to be invested.
-Ownership of capital can come with significant power over individuals who use that capital (workers using machines. tenants living in houses, drivers using roads, etc.).
+Ownership of capital can come with significant power over individuals who use that capital (workers using machines, tenants living in houses, drivers using roads, etc.).
 It is important to keep in mind that the very notions of private and public property, and the power relationships associated with them, can have very different meanings in different countries and at different times.
 For instance, private property in land or housing can take very different forms, depending on the extent of tenant rights, the length of the lease period, the capacity of landlords to change the rent or to expel the tenant unilaterally, etc. Similarly, corporate property may not have the same meaning and implications for workers in countries where shareholders control all voting rights as in countries where workers' representatives have substantial voting rights on corporate boards (such as in the Nordic countries and Germany).